m0hill/hammerspoon/README.md

 - As individual menubar icons
 - Inside the consolidated menu

+**Configuration:**
+Edit the `MENUBAR_CONFIG` table in `init.lua` to customize:
+- Display mode (individual or consolidated)
+- Enable/disable modules
+- Per-module display preferences

 **Settings:**
-- Access menubar settings via the consolidated menu icon (when visible) or any module's menubar
+- Access menubar settings via the consolidated menu icon (when visible)
 - Display preferences are automatically saved and persist across Hammerspoon reloads
-- Modules can be enabled/disabled individually

-**Implementation:**
-- `menubar_config.lua` manages persistent settings
-- `menubar_manager.lua` handles dynamic menubar creation and updates
-- All modules integrate with the manager for consistent behavior
+- All configuration is managed in `init.lua` for easy access

 ---